Amos-Luna/NLPDevelop/README.md

 # Enhance OCR lecture

-This project involves getting the best candidate word to replace the anomaly and incongruent word extracted with OCR
+This project involves getting the best candidate word to replace the anomaly and incongruent word extracted with OCR.
+To get the best candidate word we'll use Bidirectional Encoder Representations from Transformers - BERT

 ## Requirements
    ```